Eddie Murphy Explains Why He Became a Movie Star

-Eddie Murphy answers a question on the latest episode of Marc Maron’s WTF that dogged him early in his career: How did he get so famous so fast?
+Eddie Murphy once answered a question on Marc Maron’s WTF that dogged him early in his career: How did he get so famous so fast?

-No one asks the Coming 2 America star that question anymore, after four decades of hits.
+No one asks the Coming to America star that question anymore, after four decades of hits.
 But in the early ’80s, young Eddie Murphy seemed mysterious and new to many talk-show hosts — even though show businesses wasn’t new to him.
 As he recounted to Maron, he spent years doing standup before he landed Saturday Night Live in 1980, at the age of 19.

 Still, early interviewers seemed skeptical as they asked him questions about how he broke through, and even about his watch.